Sir Guy Carleton Elementary School: 2025 proposed closure

-In 2025, the Vancouver School Board (VSB) again proposed the closure of Sir Guy Carleton Elementary School.

-The VSB’s Rationale for Closure cited enrolment projections derived from the “Baragar Plus Local Knowledge” methodology, despite the district’s own planning reports indicating that regional data from Metro Vancouver provides a more reliable basis for long-term forecasting.
+In 2025, the VSB again proposed the closure of Carleton.
+The VSB's Rationale for Closure cited enrollment projections derived from the “Baragar Plus Local Knowledge” methodology, despite the district's own planning reports indicating that regional data from Metro Vancouver provides a more reliable basis for long-term forecasting.

 Parent groups questioned the accuracy of these projections and the timing of the proposal, noting that the school had been partially closed since a 2016 fire and that the Board had not yet released an updated Long-Range Facilities Plan (LRFP).
 Public consultations were held in the fall of 2025, during which parents urged that the decision be postponed until the updated LRFP was made public.

 In parallel with the closure proposal, the City of Vancouver listed the Carleton site under subdivision application SD-2022-00071, which sought to divide the property into multiple parcels for potential redevelopment.

 Media coverage in October and November 2025 drew attention to community concerns about transparency, school capacity, and the redevelopment of school lands.
 Reports appeared in multiple outlets including the Vancouver Sun, The Tyee, CTV News, CityNews, Radio-Canada, BCIT News, Fairchild TV, and the Buzzsprout Podcast.

-As of November 2025, the Board had not yet made a final decision regarding the proposed closure.

-Staff

-Carleton's principal is Adrienne Stewardson.
-Victoria Jung is the VSB's chair of trustees, responsible for all of the districts schools, including Carleton.
+Closure and community response

+On December 17, 2025, the Vancouver School Board voted 5–3 to formally close Carleton.
+The school was formally closed for student enrolment on December 19, 2025.

+Following the closure decision, many volunteers from the Joyce–Collingwood community continued to advocate for the retention of the school site for public education and community use.
+Community actions included the display of more than 500 red hearts on signs in the area representing families seeking access to neighbourhood public schooling, the continuing collection of over 2,200 petition signatures from local residents, and the distribution of approximately 800 informational flyers throughout the neighbourhood and community meetings.

+Residents also raised concerns regarding potential subdivision planning for the school site, citing a lack of public consultation and alignment with long-term planning frameworks, including the Joyce–Collingwood Station Precinct Plan and the City of Vancouver's Vancouver Plan.